-The Alabama medical power of attorney, also known as an ‘Advance Directive’, allows a person to handle another’s health care decision making in the chance the Principal cannot do so for themselves.
-The medical power of attorney also includes a living will which allows the patient to choose how they would like their end-of-life decisions to be handled.
+An Alabama advance directive, which includes a medical power of attorney and a living will, which allows a person to handle another’s health care decision making in the chance the Principal cannot do so for themselves.
+The living will portion allows the patient to choose how they would like their end-of-life decisions to be handled.
 A living will only come into effect if the principal is in a position where there is no realistic chance of them to be healed or treated.
 This allows them to terminate their life if they are in a vegetative or incapacitated state.

 Laws – § 22-8A-4